 We use our ecolabel and fishery certification program to contribute to the health of the world’s oceans.
 We want to transform the seafood market by recognising and rewarding sustainable fishing practices and influencing the choices people make when buying seafood.
 We work with fisheries and businesses around the world to achieve this mission.

 MSC works with scientists, fisheries, NGOs, seafood producers and the various representants from the seafood industry to establish standards for sustainability and supply chain traceability.
 To know more about the MSC please visit: www.msc.org

 WWF is one of the world’s largest and most experienced conservation organizations, with over 5 million supporters and a global network active in more tan 100 countries.
 WWF’s misión is to top the degradations of the planet’s natural environment and to build a future in which humans live in harmony with nature, by conserving the world’s biological diversity, ensuring that the use of renewable natural resources is sustainable, and promoting the reduction of pollution and wasteful consumption.

 To know more about WWF please visit: wwf.panda.org

-The Project Medfish stages 1 and 2 will be carried out by two independent accredited certification bodies: SAI Global in France and Acoura Marine in Spain.
-They will be supported by local experts.
+The Project Medfish stages 1 and 2 were carried out by two independent accredited certification bodies: SAI Global in France and Acoura Marine in Spain.
+They are supported by local experts.

-Stage 3 will be carried out by WWF and consultants.
-The MSC and WWF will provide on-the-ground support for fisheries all along the project.
+Stage 3 was carried out by WWF in Spain and by SAI Global in France.
+The MSC and WWF provides on-the-ground support for fisheries all along the project.

 One multi-stakeholder Advisory Group has been constituted in each country.
 They are made up of key organizations from within the sector to feed into the work of Project Medfish.
 The Advisory Groups represent diverse experiences, geographies and interests in relation to the French and Spanish industry.